toasoast/SciolyAutoloader/README.md

 | 3d printed parts                 | See below    | See below | Printer                                                                                                                |
 | M5x16 screws                     | 4            | $5        | [Amazon as an example](https://www.amazon.com/dp/B0DGXWZJP2)                                                           |

+Extrusion: The cheapest source I could find for cut extrusion was from [tnutz.com](https://www.tnutz.com).
+If you have means to cut it yourself and have, say, a robotics team that you could steal extrusion from,

 Mounting hardware: I used 44 corner brackets on my final build but unfortunately the cheapest packs on Amazon come as 40 pieces, you could get away with only using 36 brackets.
 [Here](https://www.amazon.com/dp/B0FFMQ9NPP) is a link to 40 brackets, [here](https://www.amazon.com/dp/B0GF89B14F) is a link to 30 with a cheaper unit price that you could get two of to have some extra.
 You also need some extra T-nuts from this to screw on the rod and pipe holders.

 Water jug: This is best sourced locally, most grocery stores carry this.
 You might be able to find one for less that $16.
 It should be something similar to [this](https://www.homedepot.com/p/Primo-Primo-5-Gal-Water-with-Empty-Exchange-1008778394/205216096).